javaoffers/briefest/readme.md

 - Notes use note points

 ```
-The attribute name for @BaseUnique in the primary model and child model must be different.
+The attribute name for @BaseUnique in the primary model and child model must be different.The resulttype in mapper must be model
 ```